SpeeDe3DGS: Speedy Deformable 3D Gaussian Splatting with Temporal Pruning and Motion Grouping: Acknowledgments

 \section{Acknowledgments}

 This research is based upon work supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA R\&D Contract No. 140D0423C0076.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
-Commercial support was provided by Capital One Bank, the Amazon Research Award program, and Open Philanthropy.
-Further support was provided by the National Science Foundation (IIS-2212182), and by the NSF TRAILS Institute (2229885).
+Commercial support was provided by the Amazon Research Awards program and Open Philanthropy.
+Further support was provided by DARPA TIAMAT and the NSF TRAILS Institute (2229885).